 For the Section 8 application purposes, children who have been temporarily removed and assigned to foster care will be considered as part of the family unit by HUD.
 Families signing up for HUD housing programs will have to include these children in their applications.
 Any information that proves the children’s situations, such as birth certificates and court records, can also be asked for.
-Download our free housing guide for seniors to find out which documents will be asked for during the Section 8 application process.
+Download our free guide to learn which documents you may need during the Section 8 application process.

 Learn About Family Income Requirements for Section 8

 Adjusted gross annual household incomes from individuals and families will also have to be compared to HUD income limits as part of the PHA’s process to determine eligibility.
 During the Section 8 application process, families can be categorized as low income, very low income or low income and benefiting from other government programs.
 Income limits are updated annually and operate on a sliding scale, which takes into account both income and family size.
 To sign up for Section 8 assistance, you will need to share documents that prove your income status.
 If you need examples of the documentation requested to apply for Section 8 housing, download our detailed housing guide for seniors.